kj89/testnet_manuals/aptos/testnet/README.md

 ## Register your node for Aptos Incentivized Testnet
 1. Head to [community.aptoslabs.com](https://community.aptoslabs.com) and *Sign Up* using one of provided methods
 2. Approve your email
-3. Fill up node verification form with your keys.
+3. Fill up node verification form with your keys
 ```
 cat ~/$WORKSPACE/private-keys.yaml
 ```